ValyrianTech/HexGlobe/README.md

 - Transformation pipeline for correcting map projection distortion
 - Visual calibration aids for verification and debugging
 - "Go To" navigation for direct access to locations by H3 index or address
+- Mod system for creating custom applications on the same grid infrastructure

 ## Technology Stack